culturiqai/spectralLLM/README.md

 **SpectralLLM: Where signal processing meets language modeling.** 🌊

-*Built for researchers and practitioners pushing the boundaries of language model architectures.*
+*Built for researchers pushing the boundaries of language model architectures.*
+*DoNT use for production use)